Culture of Dominica: Amerindians

 The first settlers on the island arrived to the Commonwealth of Dominica about 400 BC.
 The Arawak, a group of peaceful hunter-gatherers established villages after island-hopping across the Eastern-Caribbean.
-The more aggressive hunter-gatherers, the Caribs, annihilated the Arawaks and took hold of the island.
+The more aggressive hunter-gatherers, the Kalinago, annihilated the Arawaks and took hold of the island.
 The majority of native Caribbean people on other Caribbean islands were killed by European colonists.
 The local Dominican Caribbean natives were able to hide in areas that were hard for European soldiers to find.
 The English Queen granted a 3700 acre territory in east coast of Dominica for the native Caribbeans in 1903.
 Today, there are only 3000 Caribs remaining after years of brutal treatment by the Spanish, French and English.
 They live in eight villages, and they elect their own chief.

 On the east side of the island, the descendants of the Caribs continued to practice their time-honoured culture and crafts of canoe building and basket weaving.
 Their society, however, has developed and modernized.
 The Amerindians' influence remains on the island through their artifacts and the sounds of modern language.
 For example, the word hurricane originated from the Amerindian word huracan.